 Downtown West is a large neighbourhood in the centre of the city.
 This section of downtown is home to Toronto’s most famous and iconic tourist attractions, including the CN Tower and Hockey Hall of Fame.

 It also includes Toronto’s stunning Inner Harbour, which is a must-visit for travellers who love an outdoor adventure and exploring nature.

-Downtown West is also the ideal base for families with children.
-Home to a number of great family-friendly activities and attractions, this area of town is well-connected and easy to navigate on foot.
+Downtown West is the ideal base for families traveling with children.
+The area is home to a number of great family-friendly activities and attractions, as well as homely accommodation options.

 - Take the ferry to the Toronto Islands and explore this green oasis not far from the city.

 - Cheer on the hometown Blue Jays at a major league baseball game.

 - Dine at Arriba.
 Located within Roger’s Centre, this restaurant has an amazing view of the field and an extensive kids’ menu.